(914) 315-7033

 Raccoon Removal Reviews

 "Raccoons tore a hole through our soffit and had babies in the attic.
-Kris came out, pulled the babies by hand, trapped the mother the same night.
-Sealed everything up with steel.
+Kris came out, trapped the mother, and removed the babies by hand.
+He sealed everything up with metal.
 Haven't had a problem since."

 Mark D.